Sde1

 Q. What is the difference between an ordered map and an unordered map?

-Ordered map maintains the order of insertion while unordered map does not.
+Ordered map is a map that maintains the order of its elements, while unordered map does not guarantee any specific order.

 Asked in Altair Engineering